gma/2025.pyconuk.org/src/venue.md

 The [Manchester YHA] is in a nice location.
 It's a [40 minute walk][yha map] to the venue, 20 minutes to Oxford Road station, 30 minutes to Piccadilly station, and 35 minutes to Victoria station.

 The [Malacuna Hostel] (previously known as [Hilton Chambers]) is also worth considering.
 It's on the edge of Manchester's [Northern Quarter], which is where you'll find an eclectic mix of shops, plenty of bars, and lots of restaurants (it can be quite lively in the evenings).
-It's on the far side of the city centre from the venue, so a [40 minute walk away][malacuna map] (or 10 minutes on a Beryl bike).
+It's on the far side of the city centre from the venue, so a [40 minute walk away][malacuna map] (or 10 minutes on one of the local [hire bikes]).
 But it's only an 11 minute walk to Piccadilly station, or 12 minutes to Victoria station.

 [Manchester YHA]: https://www.yha.org.uk/hostel/yha-manchester
 [yha map]: https://maps.app.goo.gl/gZ6tdiXH4AkqPuDTA